This topic details prerequisites for super tenant configuration.

 Each DHCP scope should be verified to ensure the correct domain controller and DNS configuration for each network subnet.

 Please refer to Microsoft recommendations and best practices to configure the DHCP server: http://technet.microsoft.com/en-us/library/cc771390.aspx

-The tenant admin should create a gold pattern and customize it per the customer’s requirement.
-The admin can create individual gold patterns for each customer if required.
+The tenant admin should create an image and customize it per the customer’s requirement.
+The admin can create individual images for each customer if required.